OFRBG/use-pq/README.md

 A Proxy that captures the values that are needed during the first render phase.

 ### q
-The query that was built from the render phase from accessing `.get()` properties.
+The query that was built from the render phase from accessing `` properties.
+If the field was accessed by React during rendering, it will also be registered.

 ### isLoading
 The state of the field capture phase.
 This is `true` while a query does not exist and the client has not set any data.